As a student you are able to complain about the examination conditions.

-Section 40: If you want to make a complaint about an exam or test, you must send an individual, written statement, and you must write your reasons for complaining.
+If you want to make a formal complaint about your examination, you must send an individual, written complaint, where you have stated your reasons for complaining.

 You must send your exam complaint no later than 2 weeks after your grade has been given.

 For more information about, what you can complain about and how your exam complaint will be handled, please read this manual.

 Please send your exam complaint through this electronic form.